monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 2.  **Execution Phase:**
     *   When "Run Program" is clicked, the game takes over.
     *   The 5 programmed cards are executed sequentially, one by one.
-    *   After each card's action is resolved, board elements (like conveyor belts) are activated.
+    *   After each card's action is resolved, board elements (like conveyor belts, lasers, push panels, gears) are activated.
     *   This sequence (Card Action -> Board Effects) repeats for all 5 cards or until the game ends.
     *   After the execution phase, the 5 used cards are moved to a discard pile, and the player draws 5 new cards from their deck to replenish their hand to 7.